TB543/4RunnerDash/README.md

     ./install_map.sh
     ```

-    This will take a really long time to run (sometimes multiple days) as it has to download large map data files and format it but you do not to be present while it is running, just be patient.
+    This will take a really long time to run (sometimes multiple weeks) as it has to download large map data files and format it but you do not to be present while it is running, just be patient.
 The Raspberry Pi will automatically shutdown when complete to not waste power.

     >**Note:** By default only the US map database is installed, but feel free to modify the install_map.sh file to change this.